 These games give students the ability to learn about sportsmanship, unlike most games where you compete against another person.
 Instead these games promote competing against your best score and encourage students to support the other person’s efforts.

 Chickaloon Village Traditional Council (CVTC) is proud to host a NYO program and looks forward to continuing the tradition of celebrating the rich cultural history through Native sports.

-Tsin’aen (Thanks) to our Coaches, Tony Pushruk and Albert Wood, Jr., Ya Ne Dah Ah students and other team members from all over the MatSu Valley have been able to participate in the Native Youth Olympics statewide since 2003.
-Thanks also to the Matanuska Susitna Borough School District and Sutton Elementary School for providing the facilities for our team to practice.
+Tsin’aen (Thanks) to our Senior Coach Anne-Corinne Kell, Junior Coach Julee-Anna Van Velzor and Assistant Coach Albert Wood Jr , Ya Ne Dah Ah students and other team members from all over the MatSu Valley have been able to participate in the Native Youth Olympics statewide since 2003.
+Thanks also to the Matanuska-Susitna Borough School District and Sutton Elementary School for providing the facilities for our team to practice.